In my humble, hungry opinion, making a sweet and sticky syrup is the ultimate way to enjoy the essence of fresh blackberries.

 I’ve been tinkering with fruity syrups a lot recently.
 Here’s the main piece of advice I have to offer you:

 Homemade is where it’s at, because that’s where you can let your creativity fly.
 A splash of strawberry syrup stirred into a cold glass of milk or splashed on top of a bowl of cereal?
 Delicious!
 A spoonful of mango and blueberry syrup over roasted chicken?
 Why not?

 And for this tart blackberry version, you can have just as much fun with its practically endless applications, and change up the flavor profile to your liking.

 For a little floral flair, toss in some fresh lavender, thyme, or mint.
 Looking to deepen the complexity?
 A dash of vanilla or almond extract will do the trick.

 The obvious choice for this syrup is to trickle it over a treat like ice cream, but it doesn’t just have to live in dessert world.
-Take things in a more savory direction by using it to enhance a simple vinaigrette.
+Mix it in your next batch of homemade kombucha, or take things in a more savory direction by using it to enhance a simple vinaigrette.

 I stick this bold, vibrant sauce in the fridge and finish off the bottle/jar before I know what happened, but feel free to freeze or can and preserve it to give the gift of deep and fruity liquid gold for months to come.

 That’s certainly a birthday present I would love to receive.Print

 Lemon zest adds a citrusy pop to this tart, juicy blackberry syrup.
 It’s perfect poured on pancakes or stirred into creamy yogurt.

 - 1/3 cup unsweetened cranberry juice or water